Q: What does the complaint letter mean?

 Q: What will I have to do?

 A: As a witness, you have been asked to provide information about an incident.
-You do not need to prepare a statement but should be prepared to recount an incident—who was there, what did you see, etc. During the review, you will be asked questions by a Judicial Officer and/or members of a Judicial Board, the complainant's witness and the accused student.
+You will be asked to provide a statement in writing and if called to appear, should be prepared to recount an incident—who was there, what did you see, etc. If called you may be asked questions by a student conduct hearing officer and/or members of the University Student Conduct Board.
 The questions can be both general and specific, and they may cover the incident, other information relevant to the complaint(s), or your judgment.
 You should answer the questions truthfully and honestly.

 Q: What if I don't feel comfortable being a witness?